jonathanreveille/project3_OC/README.md

 The advantage of pipenv is that it is cross-platform.
 It is recommended by the official documentation.

-2.a Then :
+2.a.
+Then :
 * `pipenv run python -m macgyver`
 You are now ready to play.

 ### Launch the game
 #### In terminal mode :
-2.Same steps above except the last one will be
+2.b.
+Same steps above except the last one will be
 * `pipenv run python -m app`

 ### Licence: